Sunday, May 19, 2013

 This week's Bible reading plan is as follows:

-Our S.O.A.P. this week is from the Gospel of John:
+Our S.O.A.P. this week is from the book of 1 Chronicles:

 Observation: